Dementia is an umbrella term for all such instances where a person’s memory and ability of cognitive thinking get severely damaged.

 The field of medical science has already established a connection between the health of the cardiovascular system and the central nervous system through different studies.

-A research study, which was presented at International Stroke Conference last year, suggested that health issues such as blood pressure, diabetes, and smoking, which affect the heart’s health, are also responsible for increasing the risk of dementia.
+A research study, which was presented at the International Stroke Conference last year, suggested that health issues such as blood pressure, diabetes, and smoking, which affect the heart’s health, are also responsible for increasing the risk of dementia.
 So, it can be said that by keeping your heart healthy, you can simultaneously reduce the risk of dementia.

 Less Amount of REM Sleep

-REM (rapid eye movement) is a part of sleep cycle highlighted by increased brain activity.
+REM (rapid eye movement) is a part of the sleep cycle highlighted by increased brain activity.
 Therefore, most of the dreaming sequences occur during REM sleep.
 Now, science tells us that this dreaming phase of sleep can also protect our brain from the torment of dementia.
-According to a research study from the last year, older people with less amount of REM sleep become more susceptible to acquire dementia over an extended time period.
+According to a research study from the last year, older people with less amount of REM sleep become more susceptible to acquiring dementia over an extended time period.

 The study has only established a connection between reduced REM sleep and dementia instead of furnishing the binary of cause and effect.
-However, initial inferences of this study suggest that increased activity of the brain during sleep can help in rejuvenating the neuropathways that become fragile with aging and can lead to the onset of dementia.
+However, initial inferences of this study suggest that increased activity of the brain during sleep can help rejuvenate the neuropathways that become fragile with aging and can lead to the onset of dementia.

 Cranial Injuries